swimmerART/Artun-Dalyan/README.md

 ## Projects

 ### Analog Design for a Microprocessor
-• Designing all analog components including 8 bit successive-approximation analog to digital converter (ADC), programmable gain switched capacitor pre-amplifier (PGA), bandgap voltage reference and Temperature sensor (BGT), Analog multiplexer (MUX) and Analog and digital voltage regulators (AREG, DREG) with a team of three.
+Designing all analog components including 8 bit successive-approximation analog to digital converter (ADC), programmable gain switched capacitor pre-amplifier (PGA), bandgap voltage reference and Temperature sensor (BGT), Analog multiplexer (MUX) and Analog and digital voltage regulators (AREG, DREG) with a team of three.

+### CPU Design on FPGA
+Designing a 3-stage pipelined RISC-V CPU with a UART for tethering on Xilinx Pynq platform.
+On top of this CPU, audio synthesizer is implemented with PWM Controller, FIFO and a simple polyphonic subtractive synthe- sizer with amplitude (ADSR) envelopes.

+### C.H.A.D.
+Robot
+Design and control of a Baxter robot using ROS to play Beer Pong. [link to Website](https://chad-bot.github.io/Beer- Pong/) Computer Vision for detecting cups, Path Planning to aim at cups and a custom end effector design are achieved.